 Holly moved to Colorado in 1992 where she and her husband Wayne raised their four children.
 In her spare time, she is an accomplished pianist and frequently accompanies large congregations and local choirs.
-She enjoys board games and traveling the State of Colorado with Wayne.
 She is a member of the Church of Jesus Christ of Latter-day Saints.